Danim3D/Godot-3-Plugin-Project-Resolution/README.md

 Godot plugin to quickly change and test Project Resolution settings.

+## Download

+- Clone this github repository or download at https://danim3d.itch.io/godot-plugin-project-resolution

 ## Installation

 - Copy the contents of the "addons" directory to the "addons" directory of your Godot Project